Toulouse Entry Requirements

 Valid Passport

-Required for all non-EU travelers.
-Must be valid for 3 months beyond your planned departure date from the Schengen Area.
+Must be issued within the last 10 years and valid for at least 3 months after planned departure from the Schengen area.

 Tips for Smooth Entry